Can You Live In An Apartment With Someone Not On The Lease?

 You Can Put It In The Lease

 When signing a lease agreement, the tenant must know what constitutes a guest and an occupant.
 You need to specify the number of days beyond which a guest becomes an occupant.
-Let your tenants know that they need to notify you in writing when they intend to bring in a new person into the apartment.
+Let your tenants know that they need to notify you in writing when they intend to bring in a new person to the apartment.

 Be Around Your Premises Frequently.